omilab/historical_press/OCR_Pipeline/readme.md

 ## Tutorial
 It should be noted that the parts are not interdependent.
 Although they are part of one pipeline, only the relevant stages can be used without any particular problem.
-### Part 1 - Legacy format to Transkribus formt converter
+### Part 1 - Legacy format to Transkribus format converter
 This script allows the user to convert directories from the legacy format into the PAGE.XML files that can be uploaded later into Transkribus or used in another way.

 For the demo, we will use the directory "resources_for_tests" which included in the repo.